Microsoft Data Access Components: OLE DB

 OLE DB (also called OLEDB or OLE-DB) allows MDAC applications access to different types of data stores in a uniform manner.
-Microsoft has used this technology to separate the application from data can store in the website the data store that it needs to access.
+Microsoft has used this technology to separate the application from the data store that it needs to access.
 This was done because different applications need access to different types and sources of data, and do not necessarily need to know how to access technology-specific functionality.
 The technology is conceptually divided into consumers and providers.
 The consumers are the applications that need access to the data, and the provider is the software component that exposes an OLE DB interface through the use of the Component Object Model (or COM).

 OLE DB is the database access interface technology used by MDAC.
 OLE DB providers can be created to access such simple data stores as a text file or spreadsheet, through to such complex databases as Oracle and SQL Server.
 However, because different data store technology can have different capabilities, OLE DB providers may not implement every possible interface available.
 The capabilities that are available are implemented through the use of COM objects – an OLE DB provider will map the data store technology's functionality to a particular COM interface.
 Microsoft calls the availability of an interface to be "provider-specific" as it may not be applicable depending on the database technology involved.
 Additionally, however, providers may also augment the capabilities of a data store; these capabilities are known as services in Microsoft parlance.

 The Microsoft OLE DB Provider for SQL Server (SQLOLEDB) is the OLE DB provider that Microsoft provides for the Microsoft SQL Server from version 6.5 upwards.